oliverphilcox/RascalC/docs/usage/getting-started.rst

     The main C++ code computing the individual covariance matrix terms using Monte Carlo integration.
 For multiple input correlation functions, this computes all relevant terms for the six non-trivial cross-covariance matrices.
 The covariances are saved as ``.txt`` files which can be reconstructed in Python.
 5. :doc:`post-processing`:
     This Python script computes the shot-noise rescaling parameter(s) and reconstructs output covariance matrices from the jackknive correlation function estimates produced in :doc:`correlation-functions`.
 A single ``.npz`` file is created including the output covariance and precision matrices as well as the effective number of mocks :math:`N_\mathrm{eff}`.
-6. :doc:`visualization`: (*Optional*)
-    We provide a Python module for reconstruction and visualization of the output covariance matrices.
-This performs similar routines to the :doc:`post-processing` codes, but allows for greater user interactivity, as well as plotting regimes.

 .. todo:: add in post-processing multi-field scripts.